Adidas Jabulani: NASA study

-NASA scientists at the Fluid Mechanics Laboratory at NASA's Ames Research Center, Moffett Field, California tested the performance of the Jabulani design against the predecessor 2006 design which had also received criticism of its behaviour in flight.
+NASA scientists at the Fluid Mechanics Laboratory at NASA's Ames Research Center, Moffett Field, California tested the performance of the Jabulani design against the earlier 2006 design which had also received criticism of its behaviour in flight.
 In discussing the mechanics of the balls Rabi Mehta, an aerospace engineer at NASA Ames, described the unpredictable behaviour as "a knuckle-ball effect".
 He explained that when a seamed ball is struck with little spin it experiences asymmetrical air flow effects as a result of the air close to the surface being affected by those seams.
-This causes unpredictable movement akin to the intentionally pitched Knuckleball in baseball.
+This causes unpredictable movement akin to the knuckleball pitch in baseball.

 The speed of the ball is the main factor in its behaviour, but it is also affected by altitude and wind.
-Where older designs of footballs have a knuckling effect at speeds closer to 30 mph Mehta predicted the Jabulani to only begin to experience the effect at a higher speed of 45–50 mph due to its smoother surface.
-The higher speed required for the knuckle effect is also a more commonly struck speed - particularly following free-kicks around the goal area.
+Where older designs of footballs have a knuckling effect at speeds closer to 30 mph, Mehta predicted that the Jabulani would experience the knuckling effect at the higher speed of 45–50 mph due to its smoother surface.
+Free-kicks in the goal area tend to be kicked at this speed, making the knuckling effect of the Jabulani relevant to the game.